xtuml/bridgepoint/doc-bridgepoint/process/HOWTO-create-bridgepoint-issues.md

 <img src="images/login.png">
 </td></tr></table>

 4. Upon successful login, you are taken to the Projects page.
+From here, select either the top-level BridgePoint project or one of the tool-specific subprojects.
+For this example, select BridgePoint.
 <table><tr><td>
 <img src="images/projects_page.png">
 </td></tr></table>

-5. From here, select either the top-level BridgePoint project or one of the tool-specific subprojects.
-For this example, select BridgePoint.
+5. You are shown a the specific page for the chosen project.
 <table><tr><td>
 <img src="images/BridgePoint_project.png">
 </td></tr></table>